 What followed next was something I wasn’t expecting.
 Whilst quietly colouring and listening to my tracks, in walked an anaesthetist.
 “Hi,” she said, “I’m here to talk about your epidural”.
 I nearly fell off the bed.
 “I beg your pardon?”
 I asked politely.
 “You’re booked in for an induction on Sunday so I’m here to speak to you about your epidural, it’s best if we get it started as soon as your waters have been broken”.
 You can imagine how the rest of the conversation went.
 Of the experiences of my pregnancy that I am most proud of, this one was right up there.
 I thanked the lovely lady and politely declined her offer.
 She continued with risks, levels of pain and even tried to scare me by saying I would have to be knocked out if I needed an emergency caesarian, but I stood my ground.
 Before she left she asked why.
 When I mentioned hypnobirthing, she gave a knowing smile, wished me good luck and walked out of the room.
 I had never felt so empowered in my life.
 I got straight on the phone to Kathryn, my Hypnobirthing Australia™ practitioner, who reassured me that this wasn’t the end of my hypnobirthing dream and that I had made a personal and informed decision about the epidural.
 She gave me the courage that I could still do this.

 And so, Sunday came and the induction process started.
 My waters were broken on Monday morning and by the early afternoon I had a beautiful baby girl in my arms.
 The day didn’t go smoothly, nor was it what I had imagined.
 But I did it.
-I had a vaginal birth, I birthed without an epidural, I had immediate skin to skin, delayed cord clamping, a physiological third stage and my baby girl successfully breastfed within the first hour of her life before any measurements were taken.
+I had a vaginal birth, I birthed without an epidural, I had immediate skin to skin, delayed cord clamping, an expectant management of my third stage of labour and my baby girl successfully breastfed within the first hour of her life before any measurements were taken.
 Everything was going to be just fine.
 It was, and still is.